godotengine/godot-docs/development/cpp/binding_to_external_libraries.rst

     godot/modules/tts/

-Next, you will create a header file with a simple TTS class:
+Next, you will create a header file with a TTS class:

 .. code-block:: cpp